Human rights in Samoa: Constitutional protection

 While freedom from discrimination is provided for in regards to descent, sex, language, religion, political or other opinion, social origin, place of birth and family status there is no protection from discrimination on the basis of disability or sexual orientation.

 A noteworthy omission from the constitution is the right to be free from torture.

 The Office of the Ombudsman

 Section 11 of the Komesina o Sulufaiga (Ombudsman) Act 1988 establishes the Office of the Ombudsman as an independent body authorised to investigate complaints concerning the actions of governmental authorities within the public sector.

 In Samoa's 2011 Universal Periodic Review (UPR), the Samoa Umbrella for Non-Governmental Organisations (SUNGO) was concerned that the office lacked accessibility due to minimal public awareness of the office's functions and its limitation to the public sector.

-The current Ombudsman is Luamanuvao Katalaina Sapolu.
+The last Ombudsman was Luamanuvao Katalaina Sapolu.
+Following her resignation in May 2023 the office was left vacant.

 National human rights mechanisms

 While Samoa has no overarching human rights legislation or institution, there has been movement towards the creation of a Human Rights Commission (HRC).

 In 2009, a joint ‘Samoa Declaration’ was agreed upon amongst several Pacific island states.
 The declaration emphasised the importance of national human rights institutions and encouraged states to establish such bodies.

 Samoa has undertaken a Law and Justice Sector Plan 2008-2012 which is intended to include the establishment of a HRC.
 Samoa reiterated its intention to do so in the UPR in 2011 and received recommendations that it initially be established within the Office of the Ombudsman.
 In 2013, the Parliament of Samoa passed the Ombudsman (Komesina O Sulufaiga) Act to include human rights as part of the functions of the existing Ombudsman.